 Yes, it is involved, but many things worth achieving usually are involved.
 This is why so many people purchase cakes already made.
-Sadly, though, most of these cakes taste terrible to me, because of inferior ingredients and the mechanical requirements of mass-production.
+Sadly, though, most of these cakes taste terrible to me because of inferior ingredients and the mechanical requirements of mass production.
 Even though some boxed cake mixes taste okay (I understand that a number of professional bakers use these), I still prefer to make my own.

 Yes, it is involved, but many things worth achieving usually are involved.

-Ingredients for Butter-Egg-Sugar Component of Cake Batter
+Step 1: Mix the Butter-Egg-Sugar Component of the Cake Batter

 - 2 sticks unsalted butter, softened to room temperature